 How does JavaScript affect user experience (UX)?

-We have already discussed that JavaScript(s) slow down the pagespeed by blocking the rendering of first paint (the meaningful content).
-That led to more loading time and a longer wait for users to see the content; bad user experience, right.
+We have already discussed that JavaScript(s) slow down the pagespeed by blocking the rendering of the first paint (the meaningful content).
+That led to more loading time and a longer wait for users to see the content; bad user experience, right?

-Speed matters a lot, the truth is users do not like slow loading websites.
-In fact, studies show that the users leave a slow loading site early and move on.
+Speed matters a lot, the truth is users do not like slow-loading websites.
+In fact, studies show that users leave a slow-loading site early and move on.

 Reasons to Defer Loading of JavaScript: Summing it up

-As I mentioned above, however, the parser (browser) gives priority to execute the script over parsing rest of the HTML, whenever it encounters the script.
+As I mentioned above, however, the parser (browser) starts downloading and executing the script over parsing the rest of HTML, whenever it encounters the script.

-But the fact is, most of the JavaScript(s) comes in use when the complete web page is loaded.
-For example, in some animation, effect, or some functionality, etc.
+But the fact is, most of the JavaScript(s) come into use when the complete web page is loaded.
+For example, in some animation, effects, functionality, etc.

 Therefore, it is a good idea to load JavaScript(s) only after the content has loaded.

 This way deferred loading of JavaScript does not affect the critical render path and consequently helps to speed up your website.
-And hence, better user experience to your readers.
+And hence, a better user experience for your readers.

-And by making your site load faster, you also improve your search ranking on desktop as well as mobile.
+The statistics show that by making your site load faster, you can improve your search ranking on desktop as well as mobile.

-Do you know, a good web hosting is a must for better pagespeed?
+Do you know, good web hosting is a must for good pagespeed?

 It is a good time to figure out which JavaScript(s) (on your website) are the culprits and need to be deferred.